 Learn more about WordPress

-If you want to learn more about WordPress, I recommend WP101.com.
-This is a tutorial site with hundreds of videos using WordPress.
+If you want to learn more about WordPress, I recommend WP101 and WP Beginner.
+These sites have tutorials with hundreds of videos using WordPress.

 Optional: What if you already have a domain name?